LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 ## Static Methods

 In pure object-oriented languages like Java and C#, we don't have functions in the sense you're used to.
 Functions may not be declared outside of a class.
 Within the context of a class, functions are referred to as **methods**.
-We'll we adopt this terminology from now on, and will not utter the word "function" for the remainder of this unit (or, at least we'll try not to).
+We will adopt this terminology from now on, and will not utter the word "function" for the remainder of this unit (or, at least we'll try not to).

 We'll dive into learning about classes and objects in Java soon enough, but until we do, we'll frequently need to write methods, so we should understand a little bit about them.
-In particular, we'll use **static methods**, which behave somewhat similarly to functions as you knew them in Python.
+In particular, we'll use **static methods**, which behave similarly to functions as you knew them in Python.

 A static method is one with the `static` keyword, as our `main` method above did: